Religious Education

 The RE curriculum is taught through the study of the principal religions in Great Britain as set out in the Durham Agreed Syllabus 2020.

-Teachers will use a range of techniques:
+Teachers will use a range of teaching and learning methods:

-· Subject knowledge given by the teacher
+- Subject knowledge given by the teacher

-· Creative activities – art work, etc.
+- Creative activities – art work, etc.

-· Individual and group discussion.
+- Individual and group discussion.

-· Use of TV, video clips, DVD and films.
+- Use of TV, video clips, DVD and films.

-· Visitors in to school.
+- Visitors in to school.

-· Visits to places of relevance or local significance e.g. Durham Cathedral.
+- Visits to places of relevance or local significance e.g. Durham Cathedral.

-· Use of relevant books and ICT.
+- Use of relevant books and ICT.

-· Role play and drama.
+- Role play and drama.

-· Community links
+- Community links

-The children will receive a weekly lesson for RE, in addition to this, there will be times where there will be extra-curricular activities planned which involves trips or workshops.
+The children receive a weekly lesson for RE, in addition to this, there will be times where there will be extra-curricular activities planned which involves trips or workshops.

 In line with the Durham Agreed Syllabus 2020, Walworth’s teaching of RE is designed to ensure that pupils develop knowledge and understanding of the major religions of the UK (Christianity, Buddhism, Hinduism, Islam, Judaism, Sikhism).
 Each class will study Christianity and one other world religion building on prior knowledge.
 Long term plans ensure that there is progression throughout the school and that the children build upon knowledge gained in previous years.